 HENRYs can take advantage of the power of compounding interest by utilizing what’s known as a dividend reinvestment program (DRIP).
 Enrolling eligible securities into a DRIP means that any dividends paid out will automatically be used to purchase shares of the same security.

-With the DRIP approach to investing, the next dividend payment will be larger than the last—as more shares will be held and payments are made to shareholders in proportion to how many shares they own.
+With the DRIP approach to investing, the next dividend payment will be larger than the last.
+This is due to the fact that more shares will be held, and payments are made to shareholders in proportion to how many shares they own.

 Exchange-Traded Funds

-Given that some HENRYs might not have a lot of non-work time to actively manage their investments, passive investment vehicles —like exchange-traded funds (ETFs)— might be a one additional investment option.
+Given that some HENRYs might not have a lot of non-work time to actively manage their investments, passive investment vehicles like exchange-traded funds (ETFs) might be an additional investment option.

 Many ETFs yield dividends, although those dividends tend to be somewhat smaller than those offered to individual shareholders of company stocks.